griffithlab/rnaseq_tutorial/Unix-Bootcamp.md

 2. You know how to launch a terminal program on that system.
 	Mac users can establish a connection to Biowulf using Terminal.
 	PC users will need to download the PuTTy program from http://www.putty.org
-3. You have a home directory where you can create/edit new files NIH Biowulf users have a home director with limited space (16 GB) and a data directory that can be increased in size if needed.
+3. You have a home directory where you can create/edit new files.
+	NIH Biowulf users have a home directory with limited space (16 GB) and a data directory that can be increased in size if needed.

 In the following documentation, we will also assume that the logged in user has a username 'username' and the home directory is located at `/home/username`.